-At the end of each reporting date, the Company tests whether there is any indications of receivables being subject to impairment.
+At the end of each reporting year/period, the Company tests whether there is any indication of receivables being subject to impairment.
 If any such indications are present, the recoverable amount of the receivable is determined.
 A receivable is subject to impairment if its carrying amount exceeds its recoverable amount.
-An impairment loss is directly recognised as an expense in statement of profit or loss and other comprehensive income.
+An impairment loss is directly recognised as an expense in the statement of comprehensive income.
 As at 31 December 2020, no impairment loss was recognised.